 Where appropriate, adjustments will be made to modelled outcomes to reflect reasonable and supportable information not already incorporated in the models.

-Judgements can change with time as new information becomes available which could result in changes to the provision for expected credit losses.
+Judgements can change with time as new information becomes available which could result in changes to the provision for ECL.